-In line with our mandatory duty, the Trust will notify our local authority if we become aware of any private fostering, to allow the local authority to check the arrangement is suitable and safe for the child.
+In line with our mandatory duty, Pictor Academy will notify our local authority if we become aware of any private fostering, to allow the local authority to check the arrangement is suitable and safe for the child.
 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.

-11. Site Safety
+11. Site safety

-All staff members are responsible for ensuring the security of the buildings and the Trust site and reporting any concerns that may occur.
+All staff members have a responsibility to ensure the buildings and school site are secure and to report any concerns that may occur.

-The identity of all visitors and volunteers entering the Trust is checked.
-Visitors are expected to sign in and out and display a visitor's badge while on the Trust site.
-Our staff will challenge any individual who is not known or identifiable for clarification and reassurance.
+The identity of all visitors coming into school is checked.
+Visitors are expected to sign in and out and to display a visitor's badge while on the school site.
+They are given a short guide to safeguarding in school Any individual who is not known or identifiable will be challenged for clarification and reassurance by our staff.

-The Trust will not accept the behaviour of any individual, parent, or anyone else that threatens the Trust's security or leads others, children or adults, to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the Trust site and advice being sought from our local safeguarding partners.
+The school will not accept the behaviour of any individual, parent or anyone else, that threatens the school security or leads others, child, or adult, to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site and advice being sought from our local safeguarding partners.